 Lock up, even when you are at home.
 Make sure you lock the front of the house, including the garage, if you are working in the garden out the back, and vice-versa if you're out the front.
 Secure all windows, all the time, with key operated locks and install deadbolts on doors.

-Most window locks can be fitted so they have a second locking position which allows you to leave the window ajar to let in the breeze and allow the air to circulate.
+Most window locks can be fitted so they have a second locking position which allows you to leave the window ajar to let in the breeze and ensure the air is circulating.

 The key is...

-We'll let you in on a few secrets:
+We'll let you in on a few key hiding secrets:

 Important note - don't put your address on the key tag you give to your neighbour in the event that their house gets broken into.